-- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) An optional one day test, for the sole purpose of providing Young Drivers with the opportunity to test a current Formula 1 Car, carried out on the circuit at which the last Event of the Championship was held, such test commencing within 48 hours after the end of the Event.
-Up to two cars may be used concurrently for this test.
+- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) One test of three consecutive days' duration=carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 hours after the end of the Event.
+Each competitor may only use one car on each day.